MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 While Rose may rightfully compare his problem with gambling as an addiction similar to drug or alcohol abuse, he went beyond abuse of gambling and into the world of baseball “misconduct” full well knowing the consequences.

-It wasn’t until many years later that Rose entered his public admission and packaged it in such a way as to try and manipulate the general public that it was somehow justified.
+It wasn’t until many years later that Rose entered his public admission and packaged it in a way to show that it was somehow justified.

 To this day, he blames everyone else for his mistakes & really doesn’t think he should continue to be admonished for it – certainly, not enough for him to be banned from the Hall of Fame.